Sinusealpha/Health-AI-Job-Finder/README.md

 # Health AI Job Finder

-This is an AI-powered web application that finds recent, public job postings for roles in the Health AI sector.
+This is an AI-powered web application that finds recent, public job postings for roles in the Health AI sector and posts in the [MedAI Opportunities](https://t.me/medai_opportunities) telegram channel.
 It uses the Google Gemini API with Google Search grounding to crawl the web for relevant job listings based on your search queries.
 ![Alt text](https://raw.githubusercontent.com/Sinusealpha/Health-AI-Job-Finder/refs/heads/main/1404-05-26%2006.50.35.jpg)